ava-labs/avalanche-docs/docs/subnets/fuji-deployment.md

     VMID:sqja3uK17MJxfC7AN8nGadBw9JK5BcrsNwNynsqP5Gih8M5Bm
 ERROR[01-26|05:54:19] chains/manager.go#270: error creating chain 2AM3vsuLoJdGBGqX2ibE8RGEq4Lg7g4bot6BT1Z7B9dH5corUD: error while looking up VM: there is no ID with alias sqja3uK17MJxfC7AN8nGadBw9JK5BcrsNwNynsqP5Gih8M5Bm
 ```

+## Next Step

+Next step is to deploy the subnet on to the Mainnet, see [this](./setup-dfk-node.md) using DeFi Kingdoms Subnet as an example.